catalyst/moodle-search_azure/README.md

 1. Log into Moodle as an administrator
 2. Set up the plugin in *Site administration > Plugins > Search > Manage global search* by selecting *azure* as the search engine.
 3. Configure the Azure Search plugin at: *Site administration > Plugins > Search > Azure*
 4. TODO ....
-6. To create the index and populate Azure Searcg with your site's data, run this CLI script. `sudo -u www-data php search/cli/indexer.php --force`
+6. To create the index and populate Azure Searcg with your site's data, run this CLI script. `sudo -u www-data php search/cli/indexer.php --force --reindex`
 7. Enable Global search in *Site administration > Advanced features*

 ## File Indexing Support